 The teaching of phonics is crucial to children’s early reading development.
-As a school we follow Letters and Sounds as a scheme of work.
-The Letters and Sounds programme focuses on securing word recognition skills, which are essential for children to decode and encode word accurately.
+As a school we follow the Little Wandle Letters and Sounds revised as a scheme of work.
+The programme focuses on securing word recognition skills, which are essential for children to decode and encode word accurately.

 At Boundary we follow the programme from phase one to phase five.
 Phase one focuses on promoting speaking and listening, phonological awareness and oral segmenting and blending.
 Phase two to phase five focus on high quality phonic work to help children develop fluent word reading and spelling skills.

 Phonics sessions are taught in a highly structured programme of daily lessons from Nursery to Year One.
 It is taught in differentiated groups according to the children’s phonological awareness and development.
-These sessions follow the teaching sequences of ‘ revisit, teach, plan, apply’ where teachers use a variety of interactive teaching methods to support the children’s learning.
+These sessions follow the teaching sequences of ‘ revisit and review, teach, practise and apply' where teachers use a variety of interactive teaching methods to support the children’s learning.
 These include use of the interactive whiteboard, songs, letter rhymes, flash cards, small groups activities, games and whiteboard work.

 The children’s progress of phonics knowledge, reading and spelling of words is formally assessed every half term, as well as ia baseline at the beginning of each academic year.
 Daily assessments during phonics sessions enable our phonics groups to be fluid.
 These assessments ensure that teachers have a clear understanding of any gaps in knowledge, which can then be addressed within other teaching sessions.